Marcello Barbieri

 Marcello Barbieri (born 1940) is an Italian theoretical biologist at the University of Ferrara whose main interest is the origin of novelties in macroevolution.
-He has been one of founders and first editor-in-chief of the journal Biosemiotics until 2012.
+He has been one of founders and first editor-in-chief of the journal Biosemiotics until 2012; currently, he is an editor of the journal BioSystems.
 His research field is code biology, the study of all codes of life from the genetic code to the codes of culture.
 His major books are The Semantic Theory of Evolution (1985), The Organic Codes (2003), and Code Biology.
 A New Science of Life (2015).

 Career

 Barbieri graduated in 1964 from the Science Faculty of Bologna University.
 In 1965, he was employed by the Medical Faculty of the same University as a researcher in molecular biology and teacher of biophysics for medical students.
 He conducted research at the Medical Research Council in Cambridge, the National Institutes of Health in Bethesda, and the Max Planck Institute of Molecular Cell Biology and Genetics in Berlin.
 Since 1992 he is professor of embryology at the Medical Faculty of Ferrara University.
 In 1997, he founded the Italian Association for Theoretical Biology (Associazione Italiana di Biologia Teorica) and in 2012 he founded the International Society of Code Biology.